caido/documentation/src/concepts/essentials/workflows/sdk.md

 ## Request

-The `Request` type interface represents a saved **immutable** HTTP request and provides methods for accessing the data within it.
+The `Request` type interface represents a saved **immutable** HTTP request object and provides methods for accessing the data within it.

 ```
 export declare type Request = {